reymon359/book-sentences/books/clean-architecture/README.md

 System divided into decoupled horizontal layers—the UI, application-specific business rules, application-independent business rules, and the database, just to mention a few.

 ### Decoupling Use Cases

+What else changes for different reasons?
+The use cases themselves!... ...Use cases are a very natural way to divide the system.

+Use cases are narrow vertical slices that cut through the horizontal layers of the system.
+Each use case uses some UI, some application-specific business rules, some application-independent business rules, and some database functionality... ...dividing the system into thin vertical use cases that cut through those layers.

+If you decouple the elements of the system that change for different reasons, then you can continue to add new use cases without interfering with old ones.

+If each use case uses a different aspect of the UI and database, then adding new use cases will be unlikely to affect older ones.

 ### Decoupling Mode
 ### Independent Develop-ability
 ### Independent Deployability